microprediction/timemachines/README.md

 This package is an experiment in a different approach to the representation of time series models.
 Here a time series model

-- takes the form of a *pure function*
+- takes the form of a *pure function* called a skater,
 - that is a recipe for a *state machine*
 - with the further, somewhat unusual convention that variables known in advance (*a*) and
 - the full set of model hyper-parameters (*r*) are both squished down into their respective *scalar* arguments.